phillipjoveski/churchhill-house-html-css/docs/module-1/design-1.md

-# Design 1: Web Design
+# Design 1: Web Design Attributes

 The first module will introduce you to key web design attributes and conventions.
 These will become more apparent as you start looking at, and thinking critically about, a wide range of different websites.
 One of the main aims of this module is to make you aware of the wide range of different styles that are used to define a website.